tim02468/data_structure/HW1/README.md

 NTUST Data structure homework1

 ## Prerequisites
-* OS: windows
+* OS: macOS
-* IDE: Code::Blocks 17.12
+* IDE: Xcode version 8.0
-* Compiler: gcc
+* Compiler: Clang

 ## Example
 * Prompt the user to input a string patt of no more than 10 characters in length and a binary parameter reused.